-If an ICANN Proceeds Allocation Department is created as part of ICANN Org under mechanism A or B, measures will be needed to ensure separation between the department handling funds and the rest of the organization.
-This separation will be particularly important under mechanism A, where ICANN is handling all aspects of the granting cycle.
+If an ICANN Proceeds Allocation Department is created as part of ICANN Org under mechanism A or B, measures will be needed to ensure division and recognition of responsibilities between the department handling funds and the rest of the organization.
+This division and recognition of responsibilities will be particularly important under mechanism A, where ICANN is handling all aspects of the granting cycle.